kimjisena/fcc-certs/survey-form/README.md

 15. Inside the form element, you are presented with a textarea for additional comments
 16. Inside the form element, you are presented with a button with id of submit to submit all the inputs

-Fulfill the user stories and pass all the tests below to complete this project.
+Fulfill the user stories and pass all the tests to complete this project.
 Give it your own personal style.
 Happy Coding!